420blaze420/tape0002/README.md

 ### 1. Organization and Project Background

 #### What the organization does and who it serves
 * **Xcompanyx** is a shell company that launders money for the Sinaloa Cartel.
-We sell art.
+Art Storage and Sales.
 * **Xcompanyx** needs a new wireless network that provides reliable coverage, strong security, modern performance, centralized management, and support for future growth.

 #### The size of the organization and number of users